11notes/docker-alpine-mirror/README.md

 # Alpine :: Mirror
 Run an Alpine Mirror based on Alpine Linux.
 Small, lightweight, secure and fast 🏔️

+The mirror will only cache the versions you specified during start or the folders which are present in /mirror/var.

 ## Volumes
 * **/mirror/etc** - Directory of additional nginx configurations
 * **/mirror/var** - Directory of all mirror data